Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/components/priority-nav.md

 ## Example

-Reduce the size of your browser to see overflowing nav items moved into a nice dropdown menu.
+Reduce the width of your browser to see overflowing navigation items moved into a nice dropdown menu.

 {% example html %}
 <div class="o-nav-local">